What are Product Types

 These three temperature zones can be implemented as different Product Types.

-Then, when creating products each product must be of a specific type (either Chilled, Frozen or Ambient).
+Then, when creating products (later on in the setup) each product must be of a specified type (either Chilled, Frozen or Ambient).

-When Adding Warehouse Locations you can also specify which type they are (either Chilled, Frozen or Ambient), which by default will prevent a Chilled Product from being able to be allocated to a Frozen Location (however this can be overwritten by allowing the Warehouse Location to accept multiple Product Types, this is really useful if you want to allow your Chilled locations to store Ambient product for example. for more information on this see: Warehouse Location Product Types).
+When Adding Warehouse Locations you can also specify which type they are (either Chilled, Frozen or Ambient), which by default will prevent a Chilled Product from being able to be allocated to a Frozen Location (however this can be overwritten by allowing the Warehouse Location to accept multiple Product Types, this is useful if you want to allow your Chilled locations to store Ambient product for example)

-Different Product Types can then be used to affect Storage Charges, whereby you may charge different rates for Chilled Storage vs Frozen Storage.
+The Product Types can then be used to affect Storage Charges, whereby you may charge different rates for Chilled Storage vs Frozen Storage (we will look into how to do this later when setting up warehouse rates).

-Example 2 - Different rates for Inside / Outside storage
+Example 2 - Different rates for Inside and Outside storage

-Product Types can be used to charge different storage rates depending on whether an item is stored inside or outside.
+Product Types can be used to charge different storage rates depending on if an item is stored inside or outside.

 - Inside Storage